Kate Reid

 Death1993-03-27

-BiographyDaphne Katherine Reid (4 November 1930 – 27 March 1993) was a Canadian actress, whose career spanned over fifty years and hundreds of roles across both stage and screen.
+BiographyDaphne Katherine Reid (4 November 1930 – 27 March 1993) was a Canadian actress, whose career spanned over 50 years on both stage and screen.
 She was described by the book Inspiring Women: A Celebration of Herstory as "the finest actress ever developed in Canada".

-Born in England and raised in Ontario, Reid performed with the Stratford Festival, before making her Broadway debut as Martha in the matinee cast of Who's Afraid of Virginia Woolf?, and went on to be nominated for two Tony Awards, Best Featured Actress in a Play for Dylan and Best Actress in a Play for Slapstick Tragedy.
+Born in England and raised in Ontario, Reid performed with the Stratford Festival before making her Broadway debut as Martha in the matinee cast of Who's Afraid of Virginia Woolf?; she went on to be nominated for two Tony Awards, Best Featured Actress in a Play for Dylan and Best Actress in a Play for Slapstick Tragedy.
 She played Linda Loman in the acclaimed 1984 revival of Death of a Salesman.

 Biography from the Wikipedia article Kate Reid.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.